Warm Springs (film): Plot

 The film opens in 1924 with a paralyzed Franklin D. Roosevelt living in semi-isolation on a Florida houseboat with two male attendants.
 He reminisces about running as vice president during the 1920 presidential election.
-Franklin, a Harvard-educated lawyer, New York assemblyman, and assistant Secretary of the Navy, gave a rousing speech in which he mentioned his cousin President Teddy Roosevelt's own run as vice president.
+Franklin, a Harvard-educated lawyer, New York assemblyman, and assistant Secretary of the Navy, gave a rousing speech, mentioning his cousin President Teddy Roosevelt's own run as vice president.
 Republican Warren Harding won the election, but Franklin's political rise had begun, though his opponents consider the arrogant Franklin a political lightweight.

-When Franklin's wife, Eleanor discovered his extra-marital affair, they remained married but with mostly separate lives.
-When Franklin was suddenly stricken with what was diagnosed as polio, leaving his lower body paralyzed, devastated and refusing to be a burden, Franklin then left for Florida to live on the houseboat.
+When Franklin's wife, Eleanor discovers his extra-marital affair, they remained married but with mostly separate lives.
+Franklin was stricken with polio, leaving his lower body paralyzed.
+Devastated and refusing to be a burden, Franklin left for Florida to live on the houseboat.

-When a storm wrecks the houseboat, Franklin and his attendants go to a nearby restaurant.
-Louis Howe, Franklin's political adviser, arrives and attempts to persuade Franklin to return to New York and resume his political career.
-However, at the same time Franklin receives a letter from an old friend George Foster Peabody who invites Franklin to the Meriweather Inn, the resort he owns in Warm Springs, Georgia.
-Peabody claims a handicapped boy was able to walk while in the therapeutic mineral waters.
+When a storm wrecks the houseboat, Franklin and his attendants head to a nearby restaurant.
+Louis Howe, Franklin's political adviser, arrives and urges Franklin to return to New York and resume his political career.
+However.
+Franklin's old friend George Foster Peabody invites him stay at his resort, the Meriweather Inn, in Warm Springs, Georgia.
+Peabody claims a handicapped boy could walk while in the therapeutic mineral waters.
 Intrigued, Franklin heads to Warm Springs, along with Eleanor.

-Franklin and Eleanor discover the Meriweather Inn is extremely rundown.
-Franklin rejects staying in a two-story residence, fearing being trapped upstairs in a fire, but settles for a small one-story cottage.
-Once in the pool, Franklin is unable to stand, though resort manager, Tom Loyless, says he will in time.
+The Meriweather Inn is extremely rundown.
+Franklin rejects staying in a two-story residence, mostly fearing being trapped on the upper level in a fire.
+Resort manager Tom Loyless instead offers Frankline a one-story cottage.
+Once in the pool, Franklin is unable to stand, though Tom says he will in time.
 Meanwhile, Eleanor realizes Franklin intends to stay in Georgia.

-Appalled by the differences between Georgia and New York and the dilapidated resort, Eleanor urges Franklin to return to New York City, saying it has the best doctors and hospitals in the country.
-He refuses, believing Warm Springs gives him a chance to walk again.
+Appalled by the dilapidated resort, Eleanor urges Franklin to return to New York City, saying it has the best doctors.
+He refuses, believing Warm Springs offers him a chance to walk again.
 Eleanor returns to New York where Louis launches her career as a social activist.
 Meanwhile, Franklin is eventually able to stand and move around in the buoyant waters.
 His celebrity results in an interview with the local newspaper.
-Franklin feels residents pity him, but Tom assures him that is not the case.
+Franklin feels residents pity him, but Tom assures him they do not.